 As always, it is important for people of all ages to understand their life insurance options so they can make the best decision for themselves and their loved ones.
 Without an understanding of life insurance and the different policy options, a senior may end up with the wrong type of life insurance.
 They may be unhappy with what their policy has to offer.

 When you are ready to get term life insurance, you should focus on shopping with an independent agency or agent who specializes in senior coverage.
 They can shop with a variety of different life insurance companies to help you find the best option.

 Working with an agent who has experience in senior coverage is very beneficial and will help to ensure that you choose the right insurance for your needs.
 They will better understand what you need from your life insurance policy and can guide you in the right direction.

 One of the benefits of working with a single agent or agency is that they do not work directly with a specific company.
 This means that they will not be biased toward a certain company.
-They will not push you to choose one company over another based on their commission.
+A good agent will help you determine the best company for you to apply with.

 Sample Term Life Insurance Quotes for Seniors